 Once again, I increased this channel’s Volume and Gain to the 03:00 position.
-Pointing the guitar’s pickups towards the speaker and performing a long string bend resulted in feedback that I’m sure would have hung in the air forever.
+Pointing the guitar’s pickups towards the speaker and performing a long string bend resulted in feedback that I’m certain would have hung in the air forever.

 Following that, I had no choice but to take a short break.
 It felt like my ear drums were leaking out and running down my neck, then landing on my shoulders.
 So, it’s a good thing I did, since I probably would have ruined my new Jethro Tull t-shirt in the process.